 About the Ledbury Newspapers

 The first Ledbury newspaper was the Ledbury Free Press founded in 1869.
-In 1875 it was bought by the Ledbury printer, Mr. Luke Tilley, from a Mr. Baylis.
-He and his daughter continued to print and publish the paper, and in time it was renamed the Ledbury Guardian and Herefordshire Advertiser.
+In 1875 it was bought by the Ledbury printer, Mr. Luke Tilley, from a Mr. Phillip Bayliss.
+Tilley and his daughter continued to print and publish the paper, and in time it was renamed the Ledbury Guardian and Herefordshire Advertiser.

-Above is the LG & HA masthead from October 1914 with a prominent advert for the Tilley family’ latest enterprise in the corner.
+Above is the LG & HA masthead from October 1914 with a prominent advert for the Tilley family’s latest enterprise in the corner.

-Until 1921 the town supported two newspapers but in that year, the Reporter absorbed the Ledbury Guardian and Herefordshire Advertiser and the new paper was logically renamed the Ledbury Reporter and Guardian.
+Until 1921 the town supported two newspapers but, in that year, the Reporter and the Ledbury Guardian and Herefordshire Advertiser were amalgamated, the new paper being named the Ledbury Reporter and Guardian.

 Above is the 1945 masthead.
 It finally dropped the and Guardian from the beginning of 1968.
 Since 1970 it has been a local sub-edition of the Malvern Gazette, initially as the Ledbury edition of the Malvern Gazette and Ledbury Reporter; it was renamed the Ledbury Reporter and Malvern Gazette in 1975, but became simply Ledbury Reporter in 1993.